chris-straka/bugtracker/app/express/README.md

 ## Workflow

-Every new user starts off as a guest until they've been granted higher privileges by the admin.
+Every new user starts off as a guest until they've been granted higher privileges by an admin.

-An admin or a PM can then create a project and assign other users to it.
+An admin or PM can then create a project and assign users to it.

-Those users can then create and edit comments or tickets in that project
+Those users can then CRUD comments or tickets in that project

+1. The user signs in with their email and password
+2. They're brought to a dashboard
+  - Home (contains a searchbar for tickets/projects AND ticket statistics)
+  - My tickets  (assigned to them)
+  - My projects (assigned to them)
+  - My profile

+The admin would see
+  - Search
+  - All tickets
+  - All projects
+  - Manage Users

+## Frontend

+Dashboard has ticket statistics, but when they search something they disappear and to make way for the search results.
+There will be a button that pops up to clear the search results to show the ticket stats again.

 ## Commands